The genocides of the 20th century

 Genocide means the total or partial destruction of a national, ethnic, racial or religious group.

-The term genocide appears during the Second World War, when the Polish jurist Raphael Lemkin characterizes, in 1944, "the practice of extermination of nations and ethnic groups".
+The term genocide appears during World War II, when the Polish jurist Raphael Lemkin characterized in 1944 "the practice of extermination of nations and ethnic groups".

-The term "genocide" was later used retrospectively for the systematic massacre of the Herero and Nama in South-West Africa (1904-1908), that of the Armenians by the Turks (1915-1916), and finally that of the Tutsi in Rwanda (1994).
+The term "genocide" was later used retrospectively for the systematic massacre of the Herero and Nama in German Southwest Africa (1904-1908), that of the Armenians by the Turks (1915-1916), and finally that of the Tutsi in Rwanda (1994).

-The Shoah Memorial today approaches through its exhibitions and activities the history of these three other genocides of the 20th century.
+The Shoah Memorial today approaches through its exhibitions and activities the history of these three other genocides of the twentieth century.